mravanelli/pytorch_MLP_for_ASR/README.md

 ## How to run a TIMIT experiment:

 #### 1. Run the Kaldi s5 baseline of TIMIT.
-This step is necessary to  derive features and labels later used to train the MLP.
+This step is necessary to  compute features and labels later used to train the pytorch MLP.
 In particular:
 - go to *$KALDI_ROOT/egs/timit/s5*.
 - run the script *run.sh*.
 Make sure everything works fine.
 Please, also run the Karel’s DNN baseline using  *local/nnet/run_dnn.sh*.
 - Compute the alignments for test and dev data with the following commands.